Installing NuGet client tools

 nuget.exeCLI, which must be installed separately as described earlier.

-- Package Manager Console commands work only within Visual Studio on Windows and not within other PowerShell environments.
+- Package Manager Console commands work only within Visual Studio on Windows and do not work within other PowerShell environments.

 - For Visual Studio 2010 and earlier, install the "NuGet Package Manager for Visual Studio" extension.